 When to see a doctor

-Seek emergency treatment if you develop any signs or symptoms of anaphylaxis, such as:
+Seek emergency treatment if you develop any symptoms of anaphylaxis, such as:

-The next time you eat even the smallest amount of that food, IgE antibodies sense it and signal your immune system to release a chemical called histamine, as well as other chemicals, into your bloodstream.
+The next time you eat even the smallest amount of that food, IgE antibodies sense it.
+They then signal your immune system to release a chemical called histamine, as well as other chemicals, into your bloodstream.
 These chemicals cause allergy symptoms.